MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-how-complete-period-end-processes.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: year closing, close accounting period, close fiscal year, aging, creditor payments, vendor payments ms.date: 08/29/2022 ms.author: jswymer ms.openlocfilehash: ace24899aa3c872cd5ac0609dfc3ecbf63608330 ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
+ms.search.keywords: 'year closing, close accounting period, close fiscal year, aging, creditor payments, vendor payments' ms.date: 08/29/2022 ms.author: jswymer
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9607679"
 ---
-# <a name="overview-of-tasks-to-close-accounting-periods"></a>Overview of Tasks to Close Accounting Periods
+# Overview of Tasks to Close Accounting Periods

 [!INCLUDE[prod_short](includes/prod_short.md)] does not force you to close periods, however, there are many period-end (month-end) activities that you can do.
 This topic provides an overview of optional processes and activities for closing periods.

-## <a name="general-ledger"></a>General ledger
+## General ledger

 * Specify system-wide and user-specific posting periods.